 Collector Tests (Tension):

-Configuration: Specimens shall be configured to induce tension limit states or failure modes in the strengthening element.
+Configuration: Specimens shall be configured to induce tension limit states or failure modes in the strengthened element, and the specimen scale shall be approved by the evaluation service agency based on the recommendations in consensus documents such as FEMA 461 and ACI 374.2R.

-Procedure: Specimens may be gravity loaded to consider gravity load effects.
-The loading procedure shall consist of pseudostatic loading to determine cracking and yielding loads and deformation.
-The specimens shall be loaded pseudostatically either in pure tension or in flexure such that the strengthening system is damaged, its capacity is reached, or desired limit states are achieved.
+Procedure: Pre-qualification specimens may be gravity loaded to consider gravity load effects.
+The loading procedure shall consist of pseudostatic or dynamic loading to determine cracking and ultimate strength and ultimate deformation.
+The specimens shall be loaded pseudostatically or dynamically either in pure tension or in flexure such that the strengthening system is damaged, its capacity is reached, or desired ultimate limit states are achieved.
+The loading procedure shall comply with a consensus document approved by the evaluation service agency (e.g., ICC-ES AC125, or ACI 374.2-13, FEMA 461), and testing shall demonstrate the adequacy of the FRP strengthening relative to the unstrengthened concrete element.

 It shall be permitted to use experimental data from FRP reinforcement tension strengthening of beams to justify tension-strengthening of collector elements, provided all other criteria in Section 4.0 of this criteria have been observed and beam testing has been approved for seismic applications.